 A Boolean contains the value true or false.
 Booleans are truth values–they’re a data type that can represent one of two outcomes: true or false.
 Booleans answer yes-or-no questions, and Boolean functions are used to perform tests.
 In a video game, you might test if a player has walked into an obstacle, or if their health is equal to five.

 Do this fun unplugged activity with your child to teach them about Booleans!
 Tell your child to think of their favorite animal (or other favorite thing, such as a favorite food or favorite book.
 Make sure it’s something that you would know about!).
 Then, tell your child that you are going to ask them true/false questions to guess what the item is (and that they can’t change the item).
 After they have thought of the item, ask them a series of true/false questions and try to guess the item.
 Remind your child that they can only answer true or false!
 Explain to your child that they are functioning like a computer when they hear your true/false question (the input), think about the right answer, and then provide an output of true or false.

 If you are a teacher, you could have students ask each other true/false questions.
 An alternative activity is to write a variety of questions (not just ones that can be answered by true/false) on index cards.
 Hold up each card to students and have them identify whether each one can be answered with true or false or not.
 Reinforce that questions that can be answered by true or false are Boolean expressions.

 There are more complex data types beyond numbers, strings, and Booleans.
 For example, if you want to store a picture, a large document or a list of contacts, you need more complex data types to hold that information.
-In a later article we’ll get into some of those as well.

 In Tynker courses such as Goblin Quest, students learn about these variables and apply them as they build several hands-on coding projects such as Memory Game, MadLibs greeting cards, Geography Quiz, The Never-Ending Story, and more.